HIRO-group/HIRO-group.github.io/_posts/research/2020-04-05-robotic-skin.md

 {:toc}

-{% include image.html url="research/roboskin/skin_unit.png" max-width="100%" description="Flexible circuit created by etching the circuit diagram into a copper sheet and then encasing it in the flexible polymer ecoflex.
+{% include image.html url="research/roboskin/skin_unit.png" max-width="80%" description="Fig. 1.
+Flexible circuit created by etching the circuit diagram into a copper sheet and then encasing it in a flexible ecoflex polymer.
 The circuit contains an inertial measurement unit (IMU) used in our kinematic calibration algorithm to locate the circuit on the surface of a robot.
 We include a proximity sensor in each flexible circuit in order to observe and avoid objects near the robot surface after calibration." %}

 # Contribution